Welcome to the W&J Community!

 How Gateway Unfolds Before the Spring Semester

-The Gateway process began in early April with course placements.
+The Gateway process will being on December 20th with course placements.
 Students are required to complete both the math placement and a modern (foreign) language placement for each language that they studied prior to W&J, even if they do not intend on studying the same languages at W&J. For example, if they studied both French and Spanish, they should do a placement for each.
 These placements are instrumental in the process of schedule creation.